Discover what’s in store for students who take part in the Manchester Access Programme (MAP).

 |August||Submit Academic Assignment|

-No. The Manchester Access Programme is a programme aimed at students in Year 12.
-If you are looking for an access to higher education course you will need to contact your local FE colleges who should be able to provide you with further information.
+Please note that the Manchester Access Programme is not an Access to Higher Education course – it’s a programme aimed at students in Year 12.
+If you’re looking for an access to higher education course you will need to contact your local further education colleges who should be able to provide you with further information.
 The University of Manchester itself does not run any access to higher education courses.

 If you are over 21 this information for mature students may be useful.